Aliases for EOMES Gene

 This gene belongs to the TBR1 (T-box brain protein 1) sub-family of T-box genes that share the common DNA-binding T-box domain.
 The encoded protein is a transcription factor which is crucial for embryonic development of mesoderm and the central nervous system in vertebrates.
 The protein may also be necessary for the differentiation of effector CD8+ T cells which are involved in defense against viral infections.
 A similar gene disrupted in mice is shown to be essential during trophoblast development and gastrulation.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, May 2013]

 GeneCards Summary for EOMES Gene

 EOMES (Eomesodermin) is a Protein Coding gene.
 Diseases associated with EOMES include Microcephaly-Polymicrogyria-Corpus Callosum Agenesis Syndrome and Microcephaly With Polymicrogyria.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and Downstream signaling in naive CD8+ T cells.
+Among its related pathways are Neural Stem Cell Differentiation Pathways and Lineage-specific Markers and Transcriptional Regulatory Network in Embryonic Stem Cell.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
-An important paralog of this gene is MGA.
+An important paralog of this gene is TBR1.

 UniProtKB/Swiss-Prot for EOMES Gene